- 6 bacon strips, chopped

 - 1 tablespoon sesame seeds, toasted

-- Meanwhile, in a large skillet, cook bacon over medium heat until crisp.
-Remove to paper towels; drain, reserving 1 tablespoon drippings.
-Saute onion in the drippings until tender. stir in the vinegar, salt and pepper.
+- In a large skillet, cook bacon over medium heat until crisp, stirring occasionally.
+Remove with a slotted spoon; drain on paper towels.
+Pour off all but 1 tablespoon drippings.
+Saute onion in drippings until tender.
+Stir in vinegar, salt and pepper.

-- Drain beans; place in a large serving bowl.
-Stir in the onion mixture and bacon.
+- Place beans in a large bowl; toss with bacon and onion mixture.
 Sprinkle with sesame seeds.
-Yield: 6-8 servings.
+Yield: 8 servings.